 There is no doubt that a petrol station business is indeed profitable.
 However, before you can even think about setting up a petrol pump business, you must know a few things: how much land you will need, your funding sources, what licenses you will need to get, and whether you are eligible to conduct such business.

 Starting a petrol pump requires lots of effort and capital and is by no means an easy task.
 The process is tedious, where you also need to get all the necessary licenses and permissions from the government.
-Moreover, before you do that, you must also check whether you are eligible to start a petrol bunk business.
+Moreover, before you do that, you must also check whether you are eligible to start a petrol pump business.

 It would help if you met both these eligibility criteria to start a petrol pump business in India, as outlined below.